Citrus

 Method

-Store at room temperature for short-term use (1-2 weeks) or refrigerate in crisper drawer for extended storage
+Room temperature for short-term use; refrigerator crisper drawer for extended storage

 Duration